 For writers living in Los Angeles, the Organic Screenwriting Workshop is offered at The Writers Junction, located at 1001 Colorado Avenue in Santa Monica.

 Students must have successfully completed the Advanced Screenwriting and Television Writing Workshop to attend.
-If you wish to enroll, or have questions, please contact Lisa at [email protected]
+If you wish to enroll or have questions, please contact Kathryn Stanley at [email protected].

 ABOUT THE INSTRUCTOR

 Corey Mandell is an award-winning playwright and screenwriter who has written projects for Ridley Scott, Wolfgang Petersen, Harrison Ford, Meg Ryan, Julia Roberts, John Travolta, Warner Brothers, Universal, 20th Century Fox, Fox 2000, Fox Family, Working Title, Paramount, Live Planet, Beacon Films, Touchstone, Trilogy, Radiant, Kopelson Entertainment and Walt Disney Pictures.

 Corey’s students have gone on to sell or option scripts to Warner Brothers, Paramount, Sony Pictures, Fox, MGM, Disney, Universal, Showtime, FX, USA Network, NBC, HBO, MTV and AMC.
 Others have been staffed on such as Community, The Fosters, Bones, Justified, Young and Hungry, Playing House, The Mentalist, Marvel’s Agents of Shield, Up All Night, State of Affairs, Rosewood and Treme.